-- 1. Log in to the Single Sign On portal of the OSDE-SES Web site.
-Choose the 'Payments' option. - 2.
+- Log in to the Single Sign On portal of the OSDE-SES Web site.
+Choose the 'Grants Management and Expenditure Reporting' option.
+Click on GMS Access/Select.
+Choose the 'Payments' option corresponding to the project you select to submit an expenditure report for. - 2.
 Select 'View Summary Expenditure.' - 3.
 Select the Program for which the expenditure report is going to be completed. - 4.
 Choose Create New Request. - 5.
 Review the top of the Expenditure Report screen as a reminder of the district's budget.
 It is shown for reference only. - 6.
 Complete the following: function code, object code, description, amount and if needed, Indirect cost. - 7.
-Complete the date range of the Expenditure Report. - 8.
+Complete the date range of the Expenditure Report.
+Date range begins on the first day of the month and ends on the last day of the month.
+Reimbursement should account for all twelve months starting with July. - 8.
 Upload the signed Expenditure Report. - 9.
 The Superintendent must then submit the Expenditure Report.